Muniswamy366/DesignPatternsRepo/src/dp/microservices/Architecture.md

 * Request targets a specific service (e.g., /api/service-a/resource)

 2. Authentication Check
-* Gateway checks if request has valid authentication
-* If not authenticated, redirects to Keycloak
+* If the user is not authenticated, the gateway redirects to Keycloak
+* Keycloak presents a login page to the user
 * User provides credentials to Keycloak
+* Keycloak validates credentials and generates OAuth2/OIDC tokens (access token, refresh token)
+* Keycloak redirects back to the gateway with the tokens
+* The gateway stores these tokens in the user's session

 3. Token Issuance
 * Keycloak validates credentials